Juassis/Juassis/README.md

 ### 🎈 A Bit More About Me

 Originally from **Brazil 🇧🇷**, now based in **Copenhagen 🇩🇰**.
-I love biking, exploring nature, and visualizing complex data beautifully.
+I love biking, exploring nature, and visualising complex data beautifully.
 I care about clear communication, clean code, and community building in science.

 ---